These gooey chocolate chip tahini blondies will make any day a whole lot better. They’re perfectly nutty, loaded with chocolate and so easy to make!

 You know I love tahini.
 You know I love a good cookie bar.
 And OBVIOUSLY I love chocolate.
-In baked goods, I think more is more, so why not jam pack all that good stuff into a seriously addicting, slightly nutty, oh so gooey blondie?
-My thoughts exactly.
-These tahini chocolate chip blondies are seriously the stuff my dreams are made of.
+And in baked goods, I think we can all agree taht more is more, so why not jam pack alllll that good stuff into a seriously addicting, slightly nutty, oh so gooey blondie?
+These chocolate chip tahini blondies are seriously the stuff my dreams are made of.

 So, what is tahini?

 Tahini is a super creamy, sesame seed paste.
 So basically, it’s like peanut butter, but it’s made with sesames instead of peanuts.
 Tahini is super poplar in Middle Eastern cuisine, and recently has taken off in the US.
 I love to use it in hummus, cookies, salad dressings, etc. It’s very popular in a lot of savory recipes, but you’re about to discover how incredibly amazing it is in desserts.
 And despite it’s impossible creamy consistency, it’s dairy-free.

 These cookie bars aren’t dairy free or vegan though because we added butter.
 Sorry vegans.

 The great thing about tahini as opposed to peanut butter or other nut butters, is 1) it’s not overpowering and 2) it’s actually nut free, so if you have a peanut allergy it’s a great substitute.
 Don’t get me wrong, I LOVE peanut butter, but you know when you make a recipe with peanut butter that peanut butter is automatically going to be the main flavor.
 Like yeah, we love peanut butter, but sometimes it can be too much.
 Tahini is slightly nutty, but it’s pretty neutral.
 So you get all that complexity without anything super distinct.